fpcorso/data-blog/content/2022-11-25-group-concat.md

 Querying for these are fairly straightforward, but sometimes you want results where a single row in the response includes both the parent data and the children data.

-There are several ways we can do this but the easiest is using GROUP_CONCAT.
+There are several ways we can do this but the easiest is using [MySQL's GROUP_CONCAT function](https://dev.mysql.com/doc/refman/8.0/en/aggregate-functions.html#function_group-concat).
 GROUP_CONCAT can take a group of data points and convert it into a comma-separated list as a single value.
 I tend to use this function several times a week at least.

 ## Example Using GROUP_CONCAT